Spend 5 Minutes To Learn

 Free play only returns the won amount, not the staked amount.
 So it makes sense to wager the free play more than once, and that’s what parlays allow you to do.

 Sportsbooks usually come with betting limits, but parlays can help to bypass them.
 For example, let’s say a recreational site has a $1000 max bet on NFL games.
-If you see three bets that you would like to bet on, a three-team parlay makes lots of sense.
+If you see three bets that you would like to bet on, a three-team parlay makes a lot of sense.

 If you bet the games separately, you’re limited to risk $1,100 to crack a $1,000.
 In a parlay, you’ll be risking approximately $2,185 to win $1,986 on each.
 Of course, it comes with the risk that one result can kill your parlay.